ImgBotApp/InternetNL/faqs/report/subtest/bad_en.md

-Failed the subtest on a 'must have' ⇒ null score
+Failed the subtest on a 'must have' ⇒ null score for subtest